 Developing innovative substitutes and reducing the use of rare earth minerals are also critical to preserving non-renewables.
 For example, scientists are researching a rare-earth-free mineral known as tetrataenite.
 This has advanced permanent magnet properties that can substitute magnets made from rare earth materials.

-Reusing and recycling materials such as textiles, plastics, glass, metals, and e-waste can also minimize resource depletion.
-A circular economy that incentivises the reuse of goods instead of discarding them and then extracting new resources is crucial.
+Reusing and recycling materials such as textiles, plastics, glass, metals, and e-waste can also minimise resource depletion.
+A regenerative economy that incentivises the reuse of goods instead of discarding them and then extracting new resources is crucial.
 The economy can then absorb all kinds of waste again into its system to repurpose or recycle.
 This will not only protect non-renewables efficiently but also create innovative industries and new employment with fresh skill sets.